Project Management

 3. Cost Considerations

-Choosing the Right Project Management Software for Marketing Team
+Choosing the Right Project Management Software for the Marketing Team

 1. Ease of Use